All Episodes

 It is because of the compensation.

-Because they can turn on TV and they can they can they can see, you know, some entertainer, a musician or what have you, giving a guided tour of his crib with the requisite game room, media room, and four or five scantily clad models out by the pool.
+Because they can turn on TV and they can see some entertainer, a musician or what have you, giving a guided tour of his crib with the requisite game room, media room, and four or five scantily clad models out by the pool.

 Why did people watch that?